warpas/juggernaut-project/README.md

     - specify the shape of v1.0
     - add 'Getting started' section

-5. After v1.0
+4. After v1.0

     - move to Github issues after this point

-4. Nice to have, but not necessary
+5. Nice to have, but not necessary

+    - choose the output calendar according to Toggl time entry tag
+        - primary calendar as a fallback
+    - add the function for copying all events from one calendar to another calendar
+        - reson: I've got some legacy calendars that I want to get rid of
     - add the ability to change calendar entry color
     - add the ability to specify Toggl workspaces
     - RescueTime API before or after v1.0
     - probably have separate gems for outside services
-    - choose the output calendar according to Toggl time entry tag